 13. Feeding While Distracted

 Meals with screens, loud noises, or rushed environments can disrupt appetite signals.
-Babies learn best when they can focus on tasting, chewing, and swallowing without overstimulation.
+Little one's learn best when they can focus on tasting, chewing, and swallowing without overstimulation.

 Try: